alexsb1/endPointDetection/README.md

 School of Ocean and Earth Science, National Oceanographic Centre Southampton, European Way, Southampton, SO14 3ZH, UK

+This work was supported by Natural Environment Research Council award NE/P019269/1.

 ## Licence
 This is released under GNU General Public License v3.0